cern-fts/davix/README.md

 ./src/tools/davix-get https://www.kernel.org/pub/linux/kernel/v4.x/ChangeLog-4.0.1
 ```

+## Development

+The official repository is the one on [GitHub](https://github.com/cern-fts/davix).
+It's automatically mirrored on [CERN Gitlab](https://gitlab.cern.ch/dmc/davix) for CI purposes.
+This means:
+* Use GitHub for new commits, issues, or pull requests.
+* Please don't commit directly on GitLab.
+* After a commit, GitLab will mirror the changes automatically, and run CI.
+Treat Gitlab as if it were ie a Jenkins CI instance.

 ## Contact
 Suggestions and patches are more than welcome.
 You can send an email to the [davix-devel](mailto:davix-devel@cern.ch) CERN mailing list, or contact directly the [current maintainer](mailto:georgios.bitzes@cern.ch).